-Embark on a thrilling adventure with the Tom Watts Travel Award!
+Start your adventure with the Tom Watts Travel Award!

-Are you a recent school leaver, aged 18-22, seeking unforgettable experiences and the chance to make a positive impact?
+Are you a recent school leaver, aged 18-22, seeking out unforgettable experiences and the chance to make a positive impact?

 The Tom Watts Travel Award, established in 2016 in honour of the School’s former bursar and benefactor, Mr. Tom Watts offers recipients up to £1,000 to support an ambitious journey or expedition during their gap year, university break or similar period.